RF SoCs for the Internet of Things

 Available ASIC Design Projects

 - Channel Estimation for 5G Cellular IoT and Fast Fading Channels

 - Advanced 5G Repetition Combining

 Other Available Projects

-- RF SoCs for the Internet of Things
+- Satellite Internet of Things

 - FPGA-based Testbed Implementation of an Extended-Coverage Point-to-Point Communication Link for the Internet of Things